4,576 words: approx. 30 minutes

 Bob patted Lina on the knee and pointed toward the wooden chair next the judge’s desk.
 The little girl tucked Princess Elsa under her arm and climbed up into the chair.

-“Um, what do you want me to say?” she said, watching the ceiling fan.
+“Um, what do you want me to say?” she said, watching the lazy spin of the ceiling fan.

 “Start after you got to the woods up on Madison Hill – up on the hill.
 I know you were very scared, sweetie.”